-Olive oil is pressed from fresh olives and is made mainly in the Mediterranean, mostly in Italy, Spain, and Greece.
-It is available all year round.
-Just like in wine-making, several factors affect the character of the oil, including climate, soil, and the way the olives are harvested and pressed.1
+Olive oil is pressed from fresh olives and is made mainly in the Mediterranean, mostly in Italy, Spain and Greece.
+It is available all year-round.
+Just like in wine-making, several factors affect the character of the oil, including climate, soil and the way the olives are harvested and pressed.1

-Uses of Olive Oil
+Other Practical Uses of Olive Oil

 Olive oil can be flavored with herbs and spices, which you can steep in the oil for 10 days or so.
 If you’re using chili, you need far less time.

-Composition of Olive Oil
+Chemical Composition of Olive Oil

-Benefits of Olive Oil
+Potential Benefits of Olive Oil

 How to Make Olive Oil

 The craft of making olive oil has been mastered in the Mediterranean region over thousands of years now.
 Each grower can have a unique way of tending the trees and producing the oil.
-The trees are matured for several years before they produce olives.7
+The trees are matured for several years before they produce olives.30

-Thyme Chicken Salad
+Herbed Chicken Salad Recipe